 As described in renowned Ayurvedic physician Dr. Vasant Lad’s classic Textbook ofAyurveda, this technique serves as a simple, straightforward approach to mindfulness that can be practiced every day.

 How to Practice Empty Bowl Meditation

-Sit comfortably and quietly in a cross-legged posture facing east or north, with the palms up and placed opened on you knees shaped like empty bowls.
-Relax your fingers as if you are holding a bowl in each hand.
-Open the mouth slightly and touch the tongue of the roof of the mouth, behind the front teeth.
+Begin by sitting comfortably and quietly in a cross-legged position, facing east or north, with the palms up and placed opened on and curved like empty bowls on your knees.
+Open your mouth slightly and gently press your tongue against the roof of your mouth, behind the front teeth.

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.